 So, if you’re streaming live video at a resolution of 720p, at 30 frames per second, you will upload up to 4,160 kilobits of data per second.
 So having an upload bandwidth of around 4 Mbps should cover you, right?

-Wrong.
+Not quite right.
 You will need to upload up to 4,160 kilobits of data per second constantly.
-Because these speeds fluctuate, it’s generally a good idea to have a 35-40% buffer.
+Because these speeds fluctuate, it’s generally a good idea to have a 35% to 40% buffer.
 That puts us at an upload rate of around 5,700 kilobits per second, or 5.7 Mbps.
+However, if you are sure your internet connection is stable, such a buffer might not be needed.
+Remember, a stable connection is as important as an upload speed!

 The many variables affecting upload speed requirements